mateuswetah/A11Y-Buttons/readme.txt

 = How are my preferences stored? =

-We keep track of font-size and contrast toggle state preferences across pages using [sessionStorage](https://developer.mozilla.org/pt-BR/docs/Web/API/Window/sessionStorage "MDN documentation for the browser sessionStorage").
+The plugin keeps track of font-size and contrast toggle state preferences across pages using [sessionStorage](https://developer.mozilla.org/pt-BR/docs/Web/API/Window/sessionStorage "MDN documentation for the browser sessionStorage").
+Make sure to warn your users if you feel that can be sensible.

 = Can I have accesskey on each button? =